vbauer/jackdaw/README.md

 <img align="right" style="margin-left: 15px" width="300" height="243" src="jackdaw-misc/jackdaw.png" />

-**Jackdaw** is a Java [Annotation Processor](http://docs.oracle.com/javase/7/docs/api/javax/annotation/processing/Processor.html) which allows to simplify Java/Android development without using reflections and prevents writing of tedious code.
+**Jackdaw** is a Java [Annotation Processor](http://docs.oracle.com/javase/7/docs/api/javax/annotation/processing/Processor.html) which allows to simplify Java/Android development and prevents writing of tedious code.

 Jackdaw was inspired by [Lombok](http://projectlombok.org) project, but in comparison with Lombok:

 * it does not need to have an extra plugin in IDE
-* it does not modify an existing source code
+* it does not modify the existing source code

 ## Features